First Impressions of the Raynox DCR-250 for Macro Photography

 What is the Raynox DCR-250?

 The Raynox DCR-250 is an incredibly convenient system that can be attached and detached from your chosen camera lens in seconds.
-This is achieved via an intuitive spring-loaded locking mechanism, which allows the diopter to be fitted to camera lenses with a filter thread between 52-67mm.
+This is achieved via an intuitive spring-loaded locking mechanism, which allows the diopter to be fitted to camera lenses with filter threads ranging from 52mm to 67mm.
 If you would like to fit the diopter to a lens with a filter thread outside of that covered by the spring locking mechanism, you can purchase step-up and step-down rings.
-Step-up and step-down rings are reasonably cheap to buy, but bear in mind that the diopter has a thread size of 43mm, so you may have to combine multiple rings to achieve 43mm.

 The Role of the Raynox DCR-250

 The primary role of the Raynox DCR-250 is to reduce the minimum focal distance and increase the magnification of your subject.
-The trade-off of decreasing the minimum focal distance is a significant reduction in depth of field (DoF).
-In extreme cases, whilst working at the minimum focus distance, you can expect an extremely narrow DoF of a couple of millimetres.
+The trade-off of decreasing the minimum focal distance is a significant reduction in depth of field (DoF) and light.
+In extreme cases, whilst working at the minimum focus distance, you can expect a significantly shallow DoF of a couple of millimetres.
 It is, therefore, wise to consider using narrow apertures of F8 and beyond.
 Typically, narrower apertures require more light, so don’t be afraid to bump up your ISO to achieve fast enough shutter speeds to overcome camera shake and subject movement.
-Some macro photographers often use dedicated flashguns to overcome low light and maintain a lower ISO.
-Whilst this isn’t my personal style (I prefer natural lighting), this is a completely acceptable method of obtaining sharp macro photographs.
-If you are considering using flashguns, it is worth looking into a reliable diffuser, or else you may find the light is too harsh.

 Tips and Tricks for Macro Photography with the Raynox DCR-250